-GDP Growth Rate in South Korea averaged 1.76 percent from 1960 until 2020, reaching an all time high of 7.80 percent in the fourth quarter of 1970 and a record low of -7 percent in the first quarter of 1998.
+GDP Growth Rate in South Korea averaged 1.74 percent from 1960 until 2020, reaching an all time high of 7.80 percent in the fourth quarter of 1970 and a record low of -7 percent in the first quarter of 1998.
 This page provides - South Korea GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-South Korea GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: The Bank of Korea
+South Korea GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-GDP Growth Rate in South Korea is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+GDP Growth Rate in South Korea is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in South Korea to stand at 1.00 in 12 months time.
 In the long-term, the South Korea GDP Growth Rate is projected to trend around 1.00 percent in 2021, according to our econometric models.